Chang-Yu-Chang/emergent-coexistence/README.md

 - `pipeline/` stores the original colony plate images, the processed images (i.e., grey-scaled images, background subtracted images, segmented images), and random forest results.

 - `data/` stores all other datasets
-    - `raw`: includes sequences, ESV table, growth rate data, and OD.
+    - `raw`: includes sequences, ESV table, human colony counts, isolate growth rate, and OD.
 These data are csv or ab1 for sequences.
     - `temp`: includes processed data csv.
 The prefix of the file name is numbered corresponding to the scripts generating them.
     - `output`: includes the three main datasets `communities_remained.csv`, `communities_remained.csv`, and `communities_remained.csv`